 The U.S. Navy’s shipbuilding and maintenance plans already have some observers worried about the future availability of nuclear-powered submarines and aircraft carriers.
 Now the Navy is raising its own alarm over proposed funding for the reactors that power those vessels.
 Analysts at the Congressional Research Service (CRS) and other agencies or organizations have bemoaned the attack-submarine shortfall the Navy will have to endure in the coming years to accommodate its proposed ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Nuke Plant Costs Drive Concern For Subs, Carriers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Nuke Plant Costs Drive Concern For Subs, Carriers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.